 While AMP isn’t a strong energy drink, it still has some kick to it, which may hit you hard, especially if you’re more sensitive to caffeine.

 Personally, I prefer my energy drinks to have between 50 to 100mg of caffeine per serving.
 So while AMP is slightly higher than my usual, I wouldn’t mind a can of it if I happen to be craving a sugar rush.

-That said, depending on your caffeine metabolism and overall lifestyle, the energy boost that you get from Amp will vary.
-Hence, my advice is, know your limits first before having Amp.
+That said, depending on your caffeine metabolism and overall lifestyle, the energy boost that you get from AMP will vary.
+Hence, my advice is to know your limits first before having AMP.

 Just be sure to keep your caffeine consumption within a reasonable amount, or whatever happens to be your personal limit.